jbrcodes/teaching/WebDev/README.md

 home with lots of examples, in the hopes that if they ever find the time to go back and review their notes, the examples will hopefully look somewhat familiar and make some sense.

+NOTE: The PDFs don't seem to display on GitHub; you'll need to download them in order to view them.